 Other treatments for stomach cancer

-Blood transfusions to temporarily replace depleted blood components (such as red blood cells or platelets)
+- blood transfusions to temporarily replace depleted blood components

-Dietary counseling to help maintain strength and nutritional status
+- dietary counseling to help maintain strength and optimize nutrition

-Vitamin therapy to supplement those not easily absorbed by the remaining stomach
+- vitamin therapy to supplement vitamins not easily absorbed by the remaining stomach

 Complications of stomach cancer include: